paulboone/avogadro-plugin-examples/README.md

 Both methods are passed the same arguments: structure is the currently selected molecule in avogadro, and params are the user-configured parameters setup by the interface you've defined.

-See the bond_doubler example for a simple and fully-worked out example!
+See the molecue_scaler example for a simple and fully-worked out example!

 ## Shell plugins